-Interested in being an integral part of a therapy team that helps clients of all ages live full and vibrant lives by promoting health, and preventing – or living better with – injury, illness or disability?
-If so, Platt College Anaheim’s Occupational Therapy Assistant program may be just right for you.
+Make a difference by helping clients of all ages live full and vibrant lives by promoting health, and preventing – or living better with – injury, illness or disability.

 Under the guidance of an Occupational Therapist, Occupational Therapy Assistants typically work with clients with injury, illness and/or disability.
 Working in such settings as hospitals, clinics, public schools, and private homes, Occupational Therapy Assistants make environmental and task-related adaptations for their clients to enable them to effectively master the activities of daily life.

 You will perform support activities for the occupational therapist.
 This includes helping patients perform therapeutic exercises, guiding them in the use of special equipment, and filling out the relevant paperwork.
 Monitoring is also a huge part of your job; you ensure that patients are following the treatment plan while also keeping track of their progress.
 As an occupational therapy assistant, you play a huge role in the recovery and independence of your patients.

 Program results from the National Board for Certification in Occupational Therapy Assistant (NBCOT) can be found online at https://www.nbcot.org/Educators-Folder/SchoolPerformance.